-For T48G, T46G, T42G, T41P and T40P Skype for Business phones running firmware version 8 or later, there are two built-in device certificates: a unique and a generic device certificate.
+The phones have two built-in device certificates: a unique and a generic device certificate.
 The Skype for Business phone supports uploading one custom device certificate at most.
 The old custom device certificate will be overridden by the new one.
 For more information on customizing a device certificate, refer to Appendix C Creating Custom Certificates on page 13.